Adversarially Robust Neural Architectures: Methodology

 Through substituting $\lambda(I_k)$ in Eq. \ref{eq:Lipschitz_network_2} by the one in Eq. \ref{eq:Lipschitz_cell} and taking $\lambda_{l}$ and $\lambda_{\mathcal{C}}$ as a unified constant $C$, the lipschitz constant $ \lambda_{\mathcal{F}}$ is bounded by the product of the Lipschitz constant of intermediate nodes as

 According to the definition, the Lipschitz constant of operations without convolutional layers can be summarized as follows, (1). average pooling: $S^{-0.5}$ where $S$ denotes the stride of pooling layer, (2). max pooling: $1$, (3). identity connection: $1$, (4).
 Zeroize: $0$.
 For the rest operations including depth-wise separate conv and dilated depth-wise separate conv, we focus on the $L_2$ bounded perturbations and according to the definition of spectral norm, the Lipschitz constant of these operations is the spectral norm of its weight matrix where $\lambda^{o}_2 = \|W^{o}\|_2$, which also is the maximum singular value of $W$, marked as $\Lambda_1$.
 However, directly computing $\Lambda_1$ is not practical through gradient descent.
-The power iteration method can be applied for an efficient approximation of $\Lambda_1$ \cite{yoshida2017spectral}.
+To achieve a differentiable optimization on Lipschitz constant, we make use of the power iteration method which can be applied for an efficient approximation of $\Lambda_1$ \cite{yoshida2017spectral}.
 Note that although the perturbation is $L_2$ bounded, the robustness against $L_\infty$ can be also achieved, as stated by \cite{DBLP:journals/corr/abs-1802-07896}.